Chituru Odunze

-Chituru Ethan Odunze (born October 14, 2002) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Charlotte FC.
+Chituru Ethan Odunze (born October 14, 2002) is an American professional soccer player who plays as a goalkeeper for Phoenix Rising FC in the USL Championship, on loan from Major League Soccer club Charlotte FC.

 Early life

-Born in Raleigh, North Carolina, Odunze moved to England as a child and played for local youth teams before spending time in the Chelsea academy.
-He moved to Canada when he was eleven and played for local sides Calgary Villains FC and Calgary Blizzard SC.
+Born in Raleigh, North Carolina, Odunze moved to London, England as a child and played for local youth teams before spending time in the Chelsea academy.
+He moved to Calgary, Alberta when he was eleven and played for local sides Calgary Villains FC and Calgary Blizzard SC.
 During this time, he went on trial with Welsh side Cardiff City, training with the first team despite only being fourteen.
 In January 2019, he joined the Vancouver Whitecaps Academy from Calgary Foothills.
 Later in the same year, Odunze signed with English side Leicester City.
 He went on to train with the senior squad.

 Club career

 On August 2, 2023, Odunze signed a professional contract with Crown Legacy FC in MLS Next Pro.

 Odunze signed with the Charlotte FC first team on January 18, 2024.
 His Major League Soccer contract is guaranteed through 2027 with a club option for 2028.

+In February 2026, Odunze was loaned from Charlotte FC to USL Championship side Phoenix Rising ahead of the 2026 season.